vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-nsx.md

 |TKO-NET-004|Create a overlay-backed NSX segment connected to a Tier-1 gateway for the SE management for the NSX Cloud of overlay type.|This network is used for the controller to the SE connectivity.|None|
 |TKO-NET-005|Create a overlay-backed NSX segment as data network for the NSX Cloud of overlay type.|The SEs are placed on overlay Segments created on Tier-1 gateway.|None|

+With Tanzu Kubernetes Grid 2.3 and above, you can use Node IPAM, which simplifies the allocation and management of IP addresses for cluster nodes within the cluster.
+This eliminates the need for external DHCP configuration.
+The Node IPAM can be configured for standalone management clusters on vSphere, and the associated class-based workload clusters that they manage.
+In the Tanzu Kubernetes Grid Management configuration file, a dedicated Node IPAM pool is defined for the management cluster only.
+The following types of Node IPAM pools are available for workload clusters:
+- **InClusterIPPool -** Configures IP pools that are only available to workload clusters in the same management cluster namespace.
+For example, default.
+- **GlobalInClusterIPPool -** Configures IP pools with addresses that can be allocated to workload clusters across multiple namespaces.
+Node IPAM in TKG provides flexibility in managing IP addresses for both management and workload clusters that allows efficient IP allocation and management within the cluster environment.

 ### Tanzu Kubernetes Grid Clusters Recommendations

 |**Decision ID**|**Design Decision**|**Design Justification**|**Design Implications**|